unee-t/env/README.md

 This is one of the dependency which is called when you deploy the following Unee-T modules:

+# Pre-requisite:

+In each of the environments that will need this code, the following AWS secrets MUST have been declared:
+- DOMAIN
+- STAGE
+- BUGZILLA_DB_USER
+- BUGZILLA_DB_PASSWORD

 ## Modules with `go.mod` files:

 For the following modules, the dependancy is declared in the file `go.mod`: